AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/set-up-workfront-for-outlook.md

 ### Client requirements {#client-requirements}

-We support the following versions of [!DNL Outlook]:&nbsp;
+We support the following versions of [!DNL Outlook]:

 * [!DNL Outlook 2013] or later on [!DNL Windows] *[!DNL  Outlook 2016] or later on [!DNL Windows]